abpframework/abp/docs/Best-Practices/MongoDB-Integration.md

 }
 ````

 `BsonClassMap` works with static methods.
-So, it is only needed to configure entities once in an application. `OneTimeRunner` guarantees it in a thread safe manner.
+So, it is only needed to configure entities once in an application. `OneTimeRunner` guarantees that it runs in a thread safe manner and only once in the application life.
 Such a mapping above ensures that unit test properly run.
 This code will be called by the **module class** below.

 ### Repository Implementation